July/August 2018 [Volume 27, Issue 4]

 Many organizations have embraced enterprise social networking as the foundation for their virtual communities.
 Social networking is especially well-suited to communities whose discussions tend toward quick tips and informal exchanges among peers.
 Firms often combine social networking with other complementary collaboration capabilities to facilitate different types and degrees of interaction.

-Perspective on knowledge: Signs, causes and machine learning
+Signs, causes and machine learning

 Machine learning systems can look at data without instructions about how we think the pieces go together.
 The AI finds correlations and assembles them into webs of connection.